Why does my dog chew its paws? Vet Vs The Net

 Why do dogs chew their paws?

 It forms part of their self-grooming process.
 A dog will chew their paws just like they clean their fur, to remove bits of dirt or anything that might be stuck there.
-They also do it to remove fleas!
+They also do it to remove fleas from their paws

 It certainly is… unless they’re doing it too much.
 As Dave explains, if your dog is chewing their paws excessively, this can be a sign of allergies – perhaps there’s an ingredient in their food that they don’t get along too well with, or it could be something in their environment.